РОССИЙСКИЙ ГОСУДАРСТВЕННЫЙ ГУМАНИТАРНЫЙ УНИВЕРСИТЕТ

 TEACHERS

-The teachers of our Center are qualified specialists, lecturers, Assistant and Associate Professors.
-Invited experts fr om Russia and other countries are also involved.
+The teachers of our Institute are qualified specialists, lecturers, Assistant and Associate Professors.
+Invited experts from Russia and other countries are also involved.

 Valery Tishkov, Director.
-Associate Professor, member of the Russian Academy of Sciences, director of the RAS Institute of Ethnology and Anthropology.
-Dr. Tishkov studies social anthropology of USA and Canada, ethnic processes in modern society, ethnic conflictology, anthropology of power and violence, problems of intercultural contacts in post-Soviet Russia and the CIS countries.
+Full Professor, member of the Russian Academy of Sciences, supervisor of the RAS Institute of Ethnology and Anthropology.
+Prof. Tishkov studies social anthropology of USA and Canada, ethnic processes in modern society, ethnic conflictology, anthropology of power and violence, problems of intercultural contacts in post-Soviet Russia and the CIS countries.

 e-mail: tishkov@iea.ras.ru

 Olga Artemova, Deputy Director.
-Associate Professor, senior researcher at the RAS Institute of Ethnology and Anthropology.
+Full Professor, senior researcher at the RAS Institute of Ethnology and Anthropology.

 Dr. Artemova studies social anthropology of Australia and Oceania, social organization, religion and art of stateless societies.